schne324/moocher/README.md

 ```

 - `urls` {String|Array} a single string url or an array of urls to scrape content from.
-- `options` {Object} the configuration object.
+- `options` {Object} (optional) the configuration object.
-  - `limit` {Number} the number of concurrent requests to make while scraping.
+  - `limit` {Number} (optional) the number of concurrent requests to make while scraping.
+Defaults to `undefined` which does not enforce a concurrency limit (all requests will be run in parallel).

 ## API
 Moocher emits the following events:

 - `"mooch"`: Emits for each response.
 The callback receives the following arguments:
   - `$`: The cheerio-loaded document.
 This means you can just use jQuery methods on the response document.
-NOTE: if the raw HTML is desired use `$.html`.
   - `url`: The original url passed to Moocher.
+  - `response`: The full response object
-- `"error"`: Emits when a single request fails (404, 500, etc..)
+- `"error"`: Emits when a single request fails
 - `"complete"`: Emits when the moocher is done mooching.

 ## Example